sds/overcommit/README.md

 ### Hooks

-Individual hooks expose both framework-level configuration options as well as their own custom options unique to each hook.
-The following table lists options that are available on all hooks.
+Individual hooks expose both built-in configuration options as well as their own custom options unique to each hook.
+The following table lists all built-in configuration options:

 Option                                  | Description
 ----------------------------------------|--------------------------------------